NewThe 6-week AI Pilot · Fixed scope. Fixed price. £18k. 4 pilots per quarter. See how it works →

 Work out if you are in scope

 Are you an MSP, data centre operator, or supplier to organisations that are?
-Even if you are not directly regulated, your customers’ compliance obligations will flow down to you.
-If you are not sure, our free cyber risk assessment is a good starting point.
+Even if you are not directly regulated, your customers' compliance obligations will flow down to you.
+If you are not sure, a cyber risk assessment is a good starting point.

 Audit your incident response timeline